IDCI-Consulting/IDCIKeycloakSecurityBundle/Resources/docs/keycloak-help-guide-client-credentials-flow.md

 ## Link Api provider and Api consumer with role "ROLE_API" of Api provider

-To allow ..., you need to link Api provider and Api consumer with role "ROLE_API" of Api provider.
+To allow you client application to request your Api, you need to configure your Api consumer with the role "ROLE_API" of the Api provider application.
 In your Api consumer, assign role "ROLE_API" of Api provider.

 ![Image](screenshots/screen_with_assign_role_button_for_client.png)